vancer0/guu/README.md

 ## About

-Gaytor.rent Upload Utility is an open source program for Linux, Windows and macOS that can automatically create, upload and seed torrents for gaytor.rent (former gaytorrent.ru).
+Gaytor.rent Upload Utility is a cross-platform open source program that can automatically create, upload and seed torrents for gaytor.rent (former gaytorrent.ru).

 ## Features